LU Lone Arranger

 Location: United States

-I have been the Special Collections Librarian in Lincoln University of PA’s Langston Hughes Memorial Library since 2005, having served as Archivist Assistant in the same department prior to that, starting in 2000.
+I was the Special Collections Librarian in Lincoln University of PA’s Langston Hughes Memorial Library from August 15 2005 - August 12, 2010, having served as Archivist Assistant in the same department prior to that, starting in 2000.
 My advanced degrees are an M.L.I.S.
-(Master of Library and Information Science) from the University of Pittsburgh and an M.A. (history) from West Chester University (PA), and I am a Certified Archivist (by ACA, The Academy of Certified Archivists).
+(Master of Library and Information Sciences) from the University of Pittsburgh and an M.A. (history) from West Chester University (PA), and I am a Certified Archivist (by ACA, The Academy of Certified Archivists).
 My undergraduate major (Bryn Mawr College) was anthropology.

 Tuesday, October 20, 2009